 Management has 124 acres (50 ha) of sand and gravel exploration permits (SMEs) in application in the Fort McMurray and Conklin regions.
 On September 29, 2017 Management obtained approval from the provincial government to test 139 acres for clay resource.
+The SME was tested in Q1 of 2018 and samples sent for laboratory testing.
+Testing results received in Q2 indicated that resource did not prove favorable, therefore the Corporation will not pursue a SML application.
 The Corporation's intent is to test the SMEs, and where an economically recoverable resource is defined, convert the SMEs into surface material leases (SMLs).

 In September 2015, Management received approvals in principle for the Steepbank and the Hinton (Hargwen) gravel SMLs totalling 150 acres.
+The Conservation and Reclamation Business Plan for Hargwen is currently in development while Steepbank's SML boundary amendment has been submitted to AEP awaiting approval in principle.
 In March 2016, the Corporation applied for a 79 acre (32 ha) sand SML in the Edson area and is waiting on an approval in principle from the provincial government.
 The Edson sand has potential for use in construction.